What is the maximum temperature for residential hot water supply?

 Study for the Massachusetts Master Plumbing Exam.
 Maximize your preparation with tailored multiple-choice questions and detailed explanations.
 Ensure your success!

 The maximum temperature for residential hot water supply is typically set at 130 degrees Fahrenheit.
-This temperature strikes a balance between providing comfortable hot water for household use and minimizing the risks associated with scalding.
+This temperature is recommended for several reasons.
+Primarily, it strikes a balance between providing sufficient heat for typical domestic tasks such as dishwashing and bathing, while also minimizing the risk of scalding injuries, especially for young children and the elderly.

 Subscribe